 1. Strong System Compatibility

-Deeply adapted to Windows system features: supports x86/x64 architectures, compatible with Windows graphics interfaces (GDI/DirectX) and multi-threading models, and can directly access Windows system hardware resources such as cameras and graphics cards;
+Fully optimized for Windows system characteristics, it supports x86/x64 architectures, is compatible with Windows graphics APIs (GDI, DirectX) and multi-threading models, and enables direct access to Windows hardware resources including cameras and GPUs.

 4. Security & Compliance